p3l6/blog/index.md

 title: About
 ---

-Hi, my name is Paul Landers.
-This is just a basic personal homepage, with information about myself and my personal projects.
+My name is Paul Landers, I live in Apex, NC.
+This site is just a basic personal homepage, with information about myself and my personal projects and hobbies.

-For more information about me, please see my [Resume](resume).
+I am a professional software developer, and also enjoy playing the bagpipes and woodworking.